 It’s time to dig deeper into what makes a pair of great skiing pants, and what you should look for if you go out on your own comparing pants for skiing.
 Ready to become your own skiing pants expert?
 Let’s go!

-First off, let’s dig deeper into what different kinds of skiing pants there is out there, so you know exactly what kind of skiing pants to look for and why.
+First off, let’s get our teeth into what different kinds of skiing pants there is out there, so you know exactly what kind of skiing pants to look for and why.

 Just like the name says, insulated skiing pants are… Insulated!
-Which means that they have added padding to add warmth.
+Which means that they have added insulation to provide warmth.
 This is the most common type of pant for resort skiers.
-And a good pick if you quickly get cold, ski in cold conditions or just like it warm and cozy.
+And a good pick if you quickly get cold, ski in cold conditions, or just like it warm and cozy.

 Just like most kind of skiing pants, they have an outer layer which is made to resist water and snow.
 Then there is padding to make you warm.

 It is necessary to look for proper waterproofing and breathability when looking at insulated skiing pants.
 (Or any kind of skiing pant for that matter) More about waterproofing and breathability later.

 There are a few different types of shell pants, but to make it a bit simpler, we will discuss shell pants as one category.
 But there are two, and three layers shell pants, soft and hard shell pants, they work in more or less the same way.

 A shell pant is a pant without any kind of padding, which means that it does not add any warmth.
 Or not much at least.
 They do block the wind and keep water out while being breathable.
 So why would you want a pair of skiing pants that do not add any warmth?
 Easy!